-The project “Through the Eyes of a Child: The Holocaust in Polish Children’s and Young Adult Literature after 1989” (2016–2020) is conducted at the Faculty of “Artes Liberales”, University of Warsaw as part of the “Diamentowy Grant” Program run by the Polish Ministry of Science and Higher Education.
+The project “Through the Eyes of a Child: The Holocaust in Polish Children’s and Young Adult Literature after 1989” (2016–2020) is conducted at the Faculty of “Artes Liberales”, University of Warsaw as part of the “Diamentowy Grant” Program run by the Polish Ministry of Science and Higher Education (grant no. DI2015 013145).

 The Holocaust in Children’s and YA Literature